mtrudel/hap/README.md

 is a complete implementation of a service and serves as an excellent starting point for creating your own.
 You can consult sections 8 and 9 of the [HomeKit Accessory Protocol Specification](https://developer.apple.com/homekit/) to determine what characteristics are required and optional for a given service.
-Note that only implementations of public services and characteristcs as defined in the HomeKit specification will be considered for inclusion in HAP.
+Note that only implementations of public services and characteristics as defined in the HomeKit specification will be considered for inclusion in HAP.

 ### Asynchronous Change Notifications